vmousley/GCA/README.md

-# Growth curve analysis adapted code
+# Growth curve analysis: Face pop-out and 50 Faces

 Scripts in this repository were written by Dr Teresa Del Bianco to support growth curve analysis on face pop-out and 50 Faces tasks (e.g., Del Bianco et al., 2022).
 This code was adapted for samples included in St. Clair et al. (under review).